-Command Flag Specification Function DEFINE EXTENT CC Command types that can be used, bounds of the extent (relative to the origin of the data set) that can be accessed in the remainder of the channel program, and location of the extent (relative to the beginning of the disk device) Provides extent location and protection information used by the storage control function LOCATE CC Location of the first data block to be accessed (relative to the beginning of the data set), number of data blocks to be processed, and the specific read/write operation to be performed when the following command is executed Causes required seeking and rotational positioning to first data block to be accessed and orients the storage control function for a specific read or write operation.
+Command Fla g Specification Function DEFINE EXTENT сс Command types that can be used, bounds of the extent (relative to the origin of the data set) that can be accessed in the remainder of the channel program, and location of the extent (relative to the beginning of the disk device) Provides extent location and protection information used by the storage control function LOCATE cc Location of the first data block to be accessed (relative to the beginning of the data set), number of data blocks to be processed, and the specific read/write operation to be performed when the following command is executed Causes required seeking and rotational positioning to first data block to be accessed and orients the storage control function for a specific read or write operation.
 Storage control function is disconnected from channel during execution of LOCATE (seek and block locate) functions.
-READ/WRITE I/O buffer in processor storage and number of bytes to be transferred Causes the transfer of data for the operation specified in the LOCATE command.
+READ/WRITE I/O buffer in processor storage and number of bytes to be transferred Causes the transfer of data for the operation specified in the LOCATE data for the operation specified in the LOCATE command.
 One or more data blocks are transferred between the disk device and the processor via a channel.